 OSL is available in conjunction with the node editor in Blender.
-You can add nodes from the different appleseed categories to build up your material, but always make sure the final node is an as_closure2surface node, as that is required to export the material properly.
+When a material is created, by default it will add an OSL node tree and link to it.
+If you have an open node editor it will automatically update to show the active material tree.
+You can add nodes to the editor using Shift+A. You can add nodes from the different categories to build up your material, but always make sure the final node is an as_closure2surface node, as that is required to export the material properly.